-- a.
+- 3. Seek upper floor uses that preserve the historic integrity of the original building while maintaining it in active use. - a.
 Commercial office space is the most common upper-floor use for traditional commercial buildings. - b.
 Upper-story floors of adjacent historic buildings may be combined if the character-defining features of the building's facade are maintained. - c.
 Elevators may be added to the rear of historic buildings to provide accessibility to upper floors. - 4.
 Activate an historic public open space through adaptive reuse. - a.
 An adaptive reuse program for a historic open space should enliven it while maintaining its historical character. - b.
-An adaptive reuse program for a historic open space should consider the following to enliven a space: - i.
-New events, music and performance opportunities - ii.
-Opportunities for educational and interpretive elements
+An adaptive reuse program for a historic open space should consider the following to enliven a space: - New events, music and performance opportunities - Opportunities for educational and interpretive elements